geekusa/combined-feature-classifier/README.md

 However, as a sanity check, I took 400 of the ignore emails that the models had not seen--since I had a large stash of those lying around.
 ![splunk_ignore_unseen](PROJECT_FILES/IMG/splunk_ignore_unseen.png)

-Seeing these results, the performance was much more in line with what I would expect.
-Of course the incorrect classifications in this case would be false-positives but as that was all I had I took it as a sign I was on the right course.
+Seeing these results, the performance was much more in-line with what I would expect.
+Of course the incorrect classifications in this case would be false-positives but as that was all I had, I took it as a sign I was on the right course.

 It was interesting doing a comparison of how the Python workflow compared to that of Splunk.
-They contain essentially the same steps, but the order moves around a bit.
-Just in Splunk all of the steps become a single search.
+They contain essentially the same steps, but the order of operations moves around a bit.
+In Splunk though, all of the steps become a single search.

 ## Conclusion

-I found that combining text and non-text features would provide a better overall model with this data set.
-In this way, modeling itself after the workflow of a SOC analyst, taking into account all aspects of an email in question.
-I was pleased with the performance of using machine learning against this problem, with over 90% accuracy and good false-negative response, I feel like it can start providing a benefit right away in production.
+I found that combining text and non-text features provided a better overall model with this data set.
+Modeled itself after the workflow of a SOC analyst, taking into account all aspects of an email in question.
+I was pleased with the performance of using machine learning against this problem, with over 90% accuracy and good false-negative response.
+I feel like this model can start providing a benefit right away in production.
 I was equally pleased with the experience of moving the models into Splunk.
-As mentioned, I can then take advantage of Splunk's pipeline and sharing the "search" with others who are not familiar with Machine Learning or even Python might be more inclined to understand what is going on.
+As mentioned, I can then take advantage of Splunk's pipeline and sharing the "search" with others who are not familiar with Machine Learning or even Python might be more inclined to understand what is going on or at least peak their interest.

 ## Future Work
-As more data comes in over time I will want to continue to improve the model and provide a way for our SOC to continue to train the model.
-This could probably be accomplished by appending to a lookup a source that say was classified incorrectly--maybe a Splunk "workflow action" will be the way to go.
+As more data comes in over time, I will want to continue to improve the model and provide a way for our SOC to keep on training the model.
+This could probably be accomplished by appending to a lookup the data source that for example was classified incorrectly--maybe a Splunk "workflow action" will be the way to go.

 I feel there is room to bring in further features into the model.
-I did not deal with multi-valued fields in this iteration as the SA-mailparser_plus app I created for example will return a multivalued field with all of the URL lengths.
+I did not deal with multi-valued fields in this iteration as the [SA-mailparser_plus](https://splunkbase.splunk.com/app/4129/) app I created as an example will return a multivalued field with all of the URL lengths.
 Though more features don't necessarily mean a better model, but in this case I think it could help add to the totality of lenses with which to look through at the emails.

 ## References
 See https://github.com/geekusa/combined-feature-classifier/blob/master/PROJECT_FILES/References.md for the list of references for this paper and project.